Why don't you put large vinyl logos, "RENT ME" stickers, or neon women's silhouettes on your Campers?

 What about for ski camping, don’t campgrounds close in the winter?

 Some do yes, but plenty stay open and some of the best places for ski-bumming are not a campground.
 Here are a few ideas:

 Check our ski bumming page for more information or contact us with specific destination questions.
 We are happy to help you find a safe site.
 Please always be aware of your surroundings when you park in the winter – DO NOT PARK SOMEWHERE YOU CAN GET PLOWED IN WITH SNOW OR TOWED.

 Wait, what happens when the roads close during my winter rental?

 First, you should turn around and go back to the ski resort you just left; it’s going to be a powder day!
 Second, call us to extend your rental if needed – if you can’t get back to use due to road closures we will accommodate you.
 The best thing about your VW campervan rental is that you always have your hotel room with you, so you can follow the snow and road closures won’t ruin your vacation.

 Can I take it to a music festival?
 Do you have any you suggest?

 Si, hablamos español, si hablas despacio!
 Podemos leer español mejor que podemos hablar.

 Yeah, we know, he is pretty great.
 Thank you.
-He is not available for rent, neither is his bus, but they do hang around the office to greet renters often.
+He is not available for rent though and neither is his bus, but both do hang around the office to greet renters often.